 BERNARDINO PINTURICCHIO, scuola di

-BERNARDINO PINTURICCHIO, school of
+BERNARDINO DI BETTO known as PINTURICCHIO, school of

-tempera grassa on canvas, cm 265×158
+tempera on canvas, cm 265×158

-However, as observed by the specialists of Expertise, this work is undoubtedly inspired by the frescoes painted by Pinturicchio and his circle at the Piccolomini Library in Siena, which celebrate the gesture of Pius II; it was realized in the later years of the first decade of the new century.
-Specifically, the architectonic frame, the balusters and capitals with grotesque decoration seem, as the experts point out, quotations from the work in Siena.
-However, the perspective with which the large arch is represented – and this is a particularly significant element – is unlike the fresco of reference not central, but based on a lateral vision.
-This detail reveals that it originally belonged to a cycle of canvases, evidently dedicated to the journey of the Magi, which most probably culminated, in the centre of a vast hall, in an Adoration of the Child.
+However, as observed in the study, the source upon which this depiction draws, is later.
+The scene is organised differently, so much so that it is undoubtedly modelled on the frescoes by Pinturicchio and his circle in the Piccolomini Library in Siena, painted in the first half of the 16th century to narrate the stories of Pius II.
+In greater detail, the grotesque decoration of the pilasters and capitals in the architectural frame seems to be borrowed directly from the Sienese figurative text.
+However, a noteworthy detail is that the perspective with which the archway is represented is not central, as in the reference fresco, but takes into account a lateral view.
+This detail reveals that it originally belonged to a cycle of canvases, evidently dedicated to the journey of the Magi, and that, in all likelihood, culminated in the centre of a vast hall in an ‘Adoration of the Child’.

 Publications: